ibm-cloud-docs/monitoring/iam/iam_instance_auth.md

 The `external_api_auth` field indicates the types of tokens that are allowed to work with the {{site.data.keyword.mon_short}} instance.
 - When the value is set to `IAM_ONLY`, you can only use IAM tokens to authenticate.
-- When the value is set to `ANY`, you can use IAM tokens and Sysdig tokens to authenticate.
+- When the value is set to `ANY`, you can use IAM tokens and Monitor API token s to authenticate.

 Check the `external_api_auth` to find out what tokens are allowed for authentication.

 ## Step 2.
-Reset the Sysdig token for each team
+Reset the Monitor API token for each team
 {: #iam_instance_auth_step2}

 Complete this step if you are configuring your monitoring instance to authenticate with IAM tokens only.
 {: note}

-When you reset a Sysdig token, you disable the current Sysdig token that users might be using.
-There is 1 Sysdig token per team.
+When you reset a Monitor API token , you disable the current Monitor API token that users might be using.
+There is 1 Monitor API token per team.

-For each team in the {{site.data.keyword.mon_short}} instance, [reset the Sysdig token](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-api_sysdig_token#api_token_reset).
+For each team in the {{site.data.keyword.mon_short}} instance, [Reset the Monitor API token ](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-api_sysdig_token#api_token_reset).

 ## Step 3.
 Configure the {{site.data.keyword.mon_short}} instance to only allow IAM tokens
 {: #iam_instance_auth_step3}